7 Drought Tolerant Succulents for Beginners to Grow

 For you, that means your drought tolerant succulents can go without a drink while you’re on vacation, and it won’t faze them one bit.
 And while your other plants wither during summer droughts, it’s your succulents’ time to shine.
 All this means less time maintaining your succulents, with much more time to relax and enjoy.

 Learn how to grow a succulent container garden.

 Wild succulents grow in well-draining soil, often on slopes or in rocky crevices, where the tilt assists with draining.
 Test your landscape location by spading out about a gallon-size hole and pouring in the same amount of water.
 Standing water after a few minutes means you’ll need to amend the soil with porous material or, better yet, plant in a container.
 Select a container deep enough to ensure that your succulent’s roots are never waterlogged, which leads to root rot.

 The same root structures that enable succulents to crop up on rocky hillsides make them adaptable to pretty much any container, no matter how offbeat.
-You can plant them in seashells, toy trucks, high heels, open books, even plastic action figures.
+You can plant them in seashells, toy trucks, high heels, coffee pots, and more.
 Terrariums make a perfect habitat for some succulents, provided you let them drain and dry thoroughly after watering.

 Check out 10 seriously cool succulents that make great houseplants.